aalitor/AltoMultiThreadDownloadManager-master/README.md

 	<li>Native messaging methods are provided in library</li>
 	<li>Chrome extension is included to messaging and capturing downloads</li>
 </ul>

+<h2>What's next:</h2>
+FTP download will be supported when it is ready

 <h2>Demo Application using native messaging</h2>